alteryx/promote-r-client/README.md

 ### Deployment
 There are multiple way to run your `deploy.R` script and deploy your model.
-1. In in an active R shell session, you can source the deploy.R file
+1. In in an active R shell session, you can source the deploy.R file.
 ```r
 source("deploy.R")
 ```

-2. If in a console/terminal/bash session, you can use the `Rscript` utility to source the bash_profile
+2. If in a console/terminal/bash session, you can use the `Rscript` utility to run the file.
 ```shell
 Rscript deploy.R
 ```